 - Week 1 - Cell cleaning

-- Week 3 - Start moving outside the hive by participating in defense and removing dead bees and waste material.
+- Week 3 - Start moving outside the hive by participating in defense and removing dead bees and waste material

-- Week 4 - Forage for nectar, pollen, water, propolis
+- Week 4 - Forage for nectar, pollen, water, propolis and bring it back to the hive

 This week by week task system looks nice and clean but not every single bee goes through it perfectly like this.
 It is a basic guideline and bees do change their tasking based on age.